elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/call-apply-decorators-forwarding.md

 ---

-### Explain how does transparent caching works in JavaScript?
+### Can you explain how transparent caching works in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>